rspamd/rspamd/doc/markdown/lua/index.md

 rspamd_config.HEADER_TAB_FROM_WHITELISTED = function(task) return check_headers_tab(task, "From") end
 rspamd_config.HEADER_TAB_TO_WHITELISTED = function(task) return check_headers_tab(task, "To") end
 rspamd_config.HEADER_TAB_DATE_WHITELISTED = function(task) return check_headers_tab(task, "Date") end

+-- Table form of rule definition rspamd_config.R_EMPTY_IMAGE = {
+    callback = function(task)
+      local tp = task:get_text_parts() -- get text parts in a message

+      for _,p in ipairs(tp) do -- iterate over text parts array using `ipairs` if p:is_html() then -- if the current part is html part local hc = p:get_html() -- we get HTML context local len = p:get_length() -- and part's length

+          if len < 50 then -- if we have a part that has less than 50 bytes of text local images = hc:get_images() -- then we check for HTML images

+            if images then -- if there are images for _,i in ipairs(images) do -- then iterate over images in the part if i['height'] + i['width'] >= 400 then -- if we have a large image return true -- add symbol
+                end
+              end
+            end
+          end
+        end
+      end
+    end,
+    score = 10.0,
+    condition = function(task)
+        if task:get_header('Subject') then
+            return true
+        end
+        return false
+    end,
+    description = 'No text parts and a large image', score = 3.1,
+}
 ~~~

 Using lua in rules provides many abilities to write complex mail filtering rules.